 Learn More: How to be a Great Housemate

 Keeping track of expenses is also an important part of living with roommates.
 If you or your roommates are struggling with tracking and splitting up the bills or getting them paid on time, consider using Osko by BPAY, which allows you to send and receive money in under a minute.
 Osko payments are available inside your internet or online banking app.
 Using an online bill payment system like BPAY makes it super easy to pay bills securely.
 You can even schedule payments* so you don’t have to stress about payment due dates.

 Deciding whether you want to split groceries and other household items really depend on you and your roommates.
 Before committing you could start a roster for getting weekly “essential” groceries with a view to split the bill for necessary items.
 Buying other, non-essential items, is really up to personal preference.
 If you keep having to buy the cereal that you don’t like, but your roommate does, then maybe suggest another way of splitting up the groceries.
-Apps like Out of Milk and Our Groceries help you and your roommates keep track of who is getting what groceries.
+Apps like Our Groceries help you and your housemates keep track of who is buying what groceries.
 They also let you share lists, so you always know what your roommates are getting at the shops.

 Everyone living in a share house should contribute to the upkeep of the house.
 Make sure to decide what chores you need to do, and what everyone’s views and expectations of a clean house are.
 You may also need to decide what chores to do daily, weekly, or monthly, and who needs to do them.
 Our Home, while technically made for kids, is a great app for listing the chores you need to do and keeping track of who has completed them.
 It’s also a good idea to decide if communal areas of your house (eg. kitchen, living room) are to be cleaned as a group or by the person on the roster.
 Regardless, make sure to clean up any mess you have made in a communal area; it will not only keep your roommates happy but keep the house running smoothly.